 - When aid is canceled, it is removed from your student account, creating a bill you must pay WSU.

-For students subject to a Return of Title IV Aid, the following will occur:
+For students subject to a return of Title IV Aid, the following will occur:

-- Unsubsidized Federal Stafford Loan
+- Federal Stafford Unsubsidized Loan

-- Federal Graduate PLUS Loan
+- Federal PLUS Loan

 Contact the Office of Student Financial Aid to discuss the implications of a leave of absence, withdrawal or dismissal before it occurs.
-A Financial Aid Administrator will review examples of the Return of Title IV Aid and refund policies with the student.

 Leave of absence